-Drilling operations on the Kyalla Well were successfully completed in February 2020, reaching a total measured depth of 3,809 metres, including a 1,579-metre lateral section (from 90 degrees) in the Lower Kyalla Formation.
-Water impact monitoring bore drilling was completed in March and final preparatory work continues ahead of the next stage of operations.
-On 26 March, in response to the COVID-19 pandemic, Origin confirmed forward operations in the Beetaloo had been temporarily paused.
-As a result, Origin expects a delay to the Kyalla Well stimulation and extended production test of at least 3 months to now occur in H2 2020, and the drilling of the Velkerri Flank well in H1 2021.
+Drilling operations on the Kyalla 117 were successfully completed in February 2020, reaching a total measured depth of 3,809 metres, including a 1,579-metre lateral section (from 90 degrees) in the Lower Kyalla Formation.
+Water impact monitoring bore drilling was completed in March and final preparatory work continued ahead of the next stage of operations.